siesta-project/aiida_siesta_plugin/aiida_siesta/docs/workflows/stm.rst

 workflow and the results presented to the user for further consideration.
 The workflow executes the **plstm** program via an AiiDA plugin, which is also included in the **aiida-siesta** distribution.
-Its parser stage returns an AiiDA 2D array whose contents can be displayed by standard tools within AiiDA and the wider Python ecosystem.
+Its parser stage returns an AiiDA ArrayData object whose contents can be displayed by standard tools within AiiDA and the wider Python ecosystem.